maddisondavid/ngTestHarness/api.md

 **Params**

 - html `string` - The html to be used by the module to create the page DOM
-- vars `object` - For the purpose of scope inheritance, this contains variables that should be on the parent scope for the child to inherit
+- vars `Object` - For the purpose of scope inheritance, this contains variables that should be on the parent scope for the child to inherit

-**Returns**: `object` - Directive scope
+**Returns**: `Object` - Directive scope
 <a name="getScope"></a>
 #getScope(html, vars)
 Returns the scope associated with the element (which will differ from the isolate scope when used by a directive)